sdingcn/closure/README.md

   Closures can be used as records / structs as shown in the above example.
 + Variables cannot be re-bound.
 + The evaluation order of `lambda` and `letrec` is left-to-right.
-+ Simple periodic GC with compaction.
++ Simple periodic garbage collection with memory compaction.
 + No tail-call optimization.

-## dependency
+## dependencies

 + `cmake` >= 3.28.1
 + a reasonable version of `make`